quixio/quix-samples/python/local-development/README_Linux.md

 # Disclaimer

-We do highly recommend to utilize the Docker environment in the linux because of the differences in the distributions.
-In order to do this please look to the README_Docker.md .
+We highly recommend using the Docker environment in Linux because of the differences in distributions.
+To do this, look to the README_Docker.md.

 # Python
-Currently tested to work with [3.8.7](https://www.python.org/downloads/release/python-387/), but other python versions of 3.7 and 3.8 are expected to also work.
+Currently tested to work with [3.8.7](https://www.python.org/downloads/release/python-387/), but other 3.7 and 3.8 Python versions are expected to also work.

 # Install and configure PythonNet dependencies - Ubuntu 20.04
-- Install Mono version 6.10.0
+- Install Mono version 6.10.0:
     ```
     sudo apt install gnupg ca-certificates
     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF